CZ-NIC/knot/doc/man_knotc.rst

 **status** [*detail*]
   Check if the server is running.
-  Moreover display either the running knotd version, numbers of worker threads, or Knot DNS buid (configure) parameters, if the parameter is specified.
+  Moreover display either the running knotd version, numbers of worker threads, or Knot DNS buid (configure) summary, if the parameter is specified.

 **stop**
   Stop the server if running.